ADHD In Adults: Symptoms, Challenges, And Treatments

 Attention-deficit/hyperactivity disorder (ADHD) is a mental health disorder that affects brain development, causes brain differences, and can lead to an individual having difficulty focusing, displaying overly active behavior, and struggling to control impulses.

-Additionally, some people are not diagnosed until they’re adults due to missed diagnoses or, in some cases, late onset of symptoms.
+Additionally, some people are not diagnosed until they’re adults due to missed diagnoses or, in some cases, later onset of symptoms.

 There are three subtypes of ADHD: inattentive type, impulsive/hyperactive type, and combined ADHD (inattentive and impulsive/hyperactive).
-The core symptoms an adult with ADHD experiences will typically depend on which type they live with.
-People with ADHD often exhibit different symptoms between childhood and adulthood.
-Some people find that their symptoms lessen as they age as they don’t have to face the school performance challenges and may learn to accommodate their symptoms, and children may not have to face certain challenges that adults with ADHD experience.
+The core symptoms an adult with ADHD experiences will typically depend on which type they live with, and people with ADHD often exhibit different symptoms between childhood and adulthood.
+Some people find that their symptoms lessen as they age, as they no longer have to face the school performance challenges they did in youth and learn more nuanced ways to accommodate their symptoms as they mature.

 Adult ADHD symptoms